picqer/exact-php-client/README.md

 $connection->getMinutelyLimitRemaining(); // Retrieve the amount of API calls remaining for this minute
 $connection->getMinutelyLimitReset(); // Retrieve the timestamp for when the minutely limit will reset
 ```
-_Do note that when you have no more minutely calls available, Exact only sends the Minutely Limit headers.
-So in that case, the Daily Limit headers will remain 0 untill the minutely reset rolls over._
+_Do note when you have no more minutely calls available, Exact only sends the Minutely Limit headers.
+So in that case, the Daily Limit headers will remain 0 until the minutely reset rolls over._

 ### Use the library to do stuff (examples)